ARTICLE IN ACADEMIC JOURNAL

 An academic research article – “Multi-Stakeholder Initiatives for Sustainable Development Goals: The Importance of Interlocutors” – was developed on the basis of the MSI studies.
 The academic research article is now available online.

-In addition, a Policy Summary was developed that presents some of the key findings and recommendations, with a particular focus on inclusion and ownership in country-level MSIs.
+A Policy Summary was developed that presents some of the key findings and recommendations, with a particular focus on inclusion and ownership in country-level MSIs.

 BACKGROUND TO THE STUDIES